benbjurstrom/prezet/README.md

 #### Run the package installer:

-_⚠️ NOTE: Before running the installer on an existing application it is recommended to switch to a clean branch.
-As part of the install process Prezet configures your application with Tailwind CSS.
-Any existing Tailwind configuration will be overwritten._
+_⚠️ NOTE: Before running the installer on an existing application it is recommended to switch to a clean branch so you can see the changes Prezet made during the installation process._

 ```bash
 php artisan prezet:install